 These parameters quantify the severity of a dust explosion.
 Together, they tell you how much pressure an explosion will generate and how fast it will travel.

-- Kst indicates the pressure of a dust cloud.
+- Kst indicates the rate of pressure rise of a combustible dust.

-- Pmax indicates the rate of pressure rise.
+- Pmax indicates the maximum explosion pressure of a dust cloud.

 Dust cloud ignition limits (LOC, MEC)